shalvah/unnportal-php/README.md

 # unnportal-php
-Update: the API is live at https://unn-api.herokuapp.com/v1/.
+UPDATE: the API is live on the web now.
 See https://github.com/shalvah/unn-api for details.

 Authenticate and get details about your application's users through their unnportal details.